openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 6. Street view of mashup location

 = Localization =
 Please [Contact me](http://wphostreviews.com/chris-contact) if you'd like to provide a translation or an update.
-Special thanks to all the folks who created and udpated these translations:
+Special thanks to all the folks who created and udpated translations.

-* Catalan
-* Chinese / Taiwanese
-* Croatian
-* Dutch
-* Finnish
-* French
-* German
-* Hungarian
-* Italian
-* Russian
-* Serbian - Ogi of firstsiteguide.com
-* Simplified Chinese
-* Spanish
-* Swedish

 == Installation ==